Meet Our program director, TAYLOR SIDZYIK!

-Ryan Guthridge currently serves as our Program Director, or as we like to call our “Head” Coach.
-Ryan has been involved with The First Tee since 2011, beginning as a volunteer at the Greater Seattle chapter and then later working with youth at the Greater Austin chapter before moving to Omaha in 2015.
-Ryan earned a Bachelor degree from the University of North Dakota and a Master degree from the University of Texas at Dallas.
-He is passionate about delivering educational programming to junior golfers and considers it a privilege to work with all of the participating youth!
+Coach Taylor Sidzyik currently serves as our Program Director, or as we like to call our “Head” Coach.
+Taylor has been involved with The First Tee since 2018, but experience teaching the game goes back even further.
+A graduate of the University of Nebraska-Omaha, Taylor played on the golf team from 2011-2015, and ranks third all-time with 105 career rounds played.
+Taylor graduated from UNO in 2015 with a degree in multi-disciplinary studies, and now serves as Assistant Coach for the Men’s and Women’s Golf Teams at UNO.
+He is passionate about delivering educational programming to junior golfers and considers it a privilege to work with all of the participating youth

 Youth attending Nelson Mandela Elementary School completed its inaugural summer program at Miller Park in 2016.
 The Steve Hogan Golf Course Learning Center will be utilized again in 2017 for summer programming sessions with Nelson Mandela Elementary, an elementary school built on a year-round model.